 8. Helps Heirs With Unstable Financial Habits

-A trust could be an efficient way to ensure that your friends and family are taken care of in the long run if they struggle to manage their money or if their income is undependable or dependent on a spouse or partner.
-A revocable lifetime trust can clearly define how assets are eventually distributed to your beneficiaries.
-Such clearly defined distribution methods can help protect your legacy and act as a protective measure for any beneficiary that may be vulnerable.
+A trust could efficiently ensure the long-term care of your friends and family if they struggle to manage their money, or if they depend on a spouse or partner for income.
+A revocable living trust can clearly define the distribution of assets to your beneficiaries.
+This can help protect your legacy and act as a protective measure for any beneficiary that may be vulnerable.

 9. Consistent Asset Management Is Supported

 To leave a financial legacy means you’ve worked hard your entire life and have an inheritance that you can leave to your primary beneficiaries.
-In most cases, you have probably collaborated with financial institutions or consultants to plan how your resources should be managed and given room to grow over time.
+In most cases, you have probably worked with financial institutions or consultants to plan how to manage and grow your resources over time.

-You can continue to manage your investments and other resources after they are placed in the trust.
+You can manage your investments and other resources even after placing them in the trust.
 You can also specify that you want pre-determined financial administration to continue after your death.
-This would enable your assets to be managed and continue to grow after your death.
+This would allow the management and growth of your assets to continue after your death.

-There is a false concept that estate planning is only for the wealthy.
-Not only is the concept untrue, but it impacts families when a family member dies intestate (without a will or other estate plan).
+There is a misconception that estate planning is only for the wealthy.
+Not only is it untrue, but it impacts families when a family member dies intestate (without a will or other estate plan).
 Whether you are leaving a vast fortune or far more modest resources, there will be lasting impacts on your family if you fail to participate in estate planning.

 Warren & Migliaccio is dedicated to improving the lives of North Texas families.
-Set up a consultation with us to learn more about revocable lifetime trusts and other estate planning tools.
+We offer three levels of estate planning services to meet your estate planning needs.